tinalabs/react-tinacms-i18n/README.md

 import { useTranslation } from '@tinalabs/react-tinacms-i18n';
 //..
 const data = {heading: 'this is a heading'}
-const defaultData = {heading: 'heading', body: 'this is the body text'}
+const fallbackData = {heading: 'heading', body: 'this is the body text'}
-const t = useTranslation(data, defaultData)
+const t = useTranslation(data, fallbackData)
 //..
 // this displays 'this is a heading'
 <h1>